Is There A Waiting List?

-Please discuss this matter with our therapists on your first consultation.
+Please discuss this matter with your therapists on your first consultation.
 There are no set numbers of sessions, so the matter is handled on a case by case basis.

 Can I Schedule An Appointment On A Weekend?

-You can call one of our receptionists.
+You can call one of our receptionists on 08 9349 1777.
 Or you can book online.
 Both methods will allow you to choose a date and time that is most convenient for you.

 How Do I Pay?

 For private clients, you pay at the reception area.
-If you are coming in due to worker’s compensation or referral, we will invoice your insurance company directly.
+If you are coming in due to worker’s compensation or ICWA (Please call reception), we will invoice your insurance company directly.
 For DVA and EPC referrals, we process the payment online at no expense to you.

 What Should I Wear?